luis8h/dotfiles/readme.md

 ## new to learn/use
 -   neoclip
--   `//` for searching after selected text
--   H and L for jumping to begin/end of line
+-   outline nvim
--   indenting in visual mode
+-   C-T/D/U in insert mode to indent
--   fugitive gs
--   gitsigns (more view not do)
+-   folding zR zr zM zm tab zc ...
--   neogit
+-   more sorround keybinds

 ## how to use?